 I am very pleased with what I have seen so far and I look forward to becoming more productive with this application!

-Update: For a good overview of other meeting scheduling applications here's a good summary I found on Mashable
+Update: For a good overview of other meeting scheduling applications here's a good summary I found on Mashable,

 In this episode, Eric Mack is joined by GTD creator David Allen and GTD coach Kelly Forrister, a powerhouse trio of productivity knowledge.
 They're discussing the ins and outs of personal reference systems and how you can create an outstanding system in Lotus Notes.

-for expert solutions to these questions.
+Tune in for expert solutions to these questions.

 Posted by Ryan Heathers